-NOTE: The handles on the ski/wakeboard post are provided as a handhold for the observer.
+NOTE: The handles on the ski pylon are provided as a handhold for the observer

-NOTICE Never use the ski/wakeboard post to tow other watercrafts.
-Respect the maximum load limit rating of the ski/wakeboard post.
+NOTICE Never use the ski pylon to tow other watercrafts.
+Respect the maximum load limit rating of the ski pylon.
 Overloading can affect maneuverability, stability and performance.
+In case of emergency, use rear mooring cleat to tow other watercraft.